 Look at ratings and consult reviews to see what others have said about an app.
 Reviews can help you avoid accidentally downloading keylogger malware that records everything you type, including credit card details and private messages.
 If you want to be certain your texts stay private, use an encrypted messaging app.

 When you install an app, it will ask for permissions to access parts of your phone.
-Check that an app’s requested permissions make sense for what it does.
+Check that the Android app’s requested permissions make sense for what it does.
 Permissions can grant access to your passwords, phone numbers in your contact list, your browsing history, and even your text messages.

 Some malicious apps will even pose as anti-spyware Android apps.
 Sneaky!
 Don’t grant permission unless you know the app is completely trustworthy.